noaione/yuusha-shoukan-ln/sources/v14/chapter6.md

 [Yes, it does.
 There were no amuse-bouches, and they started with hors d’oeuvres, so I guess the next meal served would be salad?]

-(T/N: Amuse-bouche is a small complimentary appetizer.
-A mouth amuser.)

 [...Aoi-senpai, what’s amuse-bouche?]